espenurheim/FormerMSc/README.md

 ## Overview

 This repository contains code and resources for solving the *Former* game (NRK, 2024) as part of my Master's thesis in Industrial Mathematics.
 This includes a GUI that anyone can use to play the game, with recommendations from our best-performing Monte Carlo Tree Search solver.
-Instructions on how to setup a matching environment, install dependencies, compile the C++ code and running the GUI are included below.
+Instructions on how to set up a matching environment, install dependencies, compile the C++ code and running the GUI are included below.

 ## Requirements